William Vernon: Smuggler and slave trader

 William and his brother Samuel entered into business together, eventually establishing themselves as prominent merchants.
 Thomas did not enter into trade with his other siblings.
 William and Samuel, made a name for themselves successfully by first utilizing the bilateral trade between New England and the West Indies.
 The Vernons traded regularly between Halifax, Boston, Philadelphia and Georgia, supplying rum, molasses, flour and leather.

 In 1737, the Vernons expanded to the triangle trade, otherwise known as the Atlantic slave trade, eventually becoming the most prolific slave traders of Newport.
 In that year they financed their first ship, the Olive Branch, captained by John Godfrey.
 Incredible profits were made by purchasing slaves in Africa with rum from the colonies, selling those slaves in the West Indies, and in North America, including Rhode Island.
 The Vernons then used those profits to purchase molasses from those ports before buying more rum in the colonies, continuing the triangular cycle of trade.

 Over the course of sixty years, the Vernons financed well over forty slave voyages to the coasts of West Africa.
 Beginning in the 1750s, the Vernons became one of the first Newport merchants to sell African slaves directly to the southern colonies, instead of exclusively in the West Indies.
 Their ships returning from the West Indies offloaded slaves in South Carolina in exchange for barrels of rice destined for markets in New England.
 However, the Vernons also sold enslaved people to Rhode Island directly from West Africa.
 Their first sale to the southern colonies was made in Charleston in 1755.
 The Vernons serve as a perfect example of the pivotal role Rhode Island played in the American slave trade—they had at one time as many as eight vessels engaged in the trade.

 Royal Charlotte

 One of the more famous vessels of the Vernons was the brig Royal Charlotte.
 The Royal Charlotte was used in at least two slave voyages to West Africa.
 Once in 1762, and again in 1767.
 A report from the Newport Mercury on June 6, 1763, reveals an uprising of enslaved people that happened aboard the 1762 voyage.
 Following this uprising, Captain Taylor brought the remaining enslaved African peoples to Rhode Island for sale.
 An advertisement for the cargo describes them as a "Parcel of extreme fine, healthy and well limbed Gold Coast Slaves; Men, Women, Boys and Girls."
 Clients were encourage to view the cargo on the Royal Charlotte, docked at Taylor's Wharf.

-In 1776, the Royal Charlotte was seized by the British in Newport harbor, taken to Boston, and confiscated with along with its cargo.
+In 1776, the Royal Charlotte was seized by the British in Newport harbor, taken to Boston, and confiscated along with its cargo.